Discovery Cove: Admission

-Discovery Cove admission is all-inclusive and options include tickets to SeaWorld Orlando, Aquatica Orlando, and Busch Gardens Tampa.
-Three different admission options are offered by the park, including the dolphin-swim, non-dolphin-swim and “Trainer for a Day” packages.
-Reservations for Discovery Cove are required and a maximum of 1300 guests can be present in the park at any one time.
+Three different admission options are offered by the park, including the dolphin-swim, non-dolphin-swim and "Trainer for a Day" packages.
+The park also sells multi-park tickets that include admission to SeaWorld Orlando, Aquatica Orlando, and Busch Gardens Tampa.
+Reservations for Discovery Cove are required and a maximum of 1600 guests can be present in the park at any one time.
 Discounts are often available for Florida Residents.